VicenteYago/OPTRAM/README.md

 Yes, the repo has all the files, and time consuming objects are already computed and ready to be load inside the notebook.
 But if you want to build it from the scratch you will have to download the original Sentinel2 SAFE products.

 #### Why units differ from the original paper, I mean why the estimate soil moisture is in % an not in cm3/cm3^-1?
 The article has 𝜃 in gravimetric units while the implementation has it in volumetric units.
-The reason is the South Watershed Reseach Center has the SM5 or 𝜃 in the latter unit, and I have not been able to find a direct conversion between them.
+The reason is the South Watershed Reseach Center has the SM5 or 𝜃 in the former unit, and I have not been able to find a direct conversion between them.

 #### Are your results different from the original paper ?
 In some extent yes, this may be due to the fact that its not a exact replica i.e., it is not the same sampling year the volume of images used are very different etc. Anyways my results are a bit worse, but I think the notebook provides a good insight about why may be the reason.
 And of course there may be mistakes about the implementation.